-Outreach and intervention activities included follow-up interviews with 40 individuals, distribution of resources on diagnosis and management of lead exposure to twelve health care providers whose patients had an elevated BLL, and providing educational materials with postcard letters, interview letters, and thank you letters.
+Outreach and intervention activities included follow-up interviews with 55 individuals, distribution of resources on diagnosis and management of lead exposure to twenty-four health care providers whose patients had an elevated BLL, and providing educational materials with postcard letters, interview letters, and thank you letters.
 Up to four educational brochures were distributed depending on the source of the individual's exposure to lead: one on working safely with lead, the second on controlling lead exposure in firing ranges, a third on reducing lead exposure when reloading firearms or casting lead as a hobby (available at www.oem.msu.edu under Resources for Adult Blood Lead (ABLES)) and a fourth, a "how to" guide for home maintenance and renovation from the U.S. Department of Housing and Urban Development.
 Private gun clubs and ranges that are run by members and volunteers are not under the jurisdiction of the Michigan Occupational Safety and Health Administration (MIOSHA) program.
 Outreach efforts to educate the group of lead-exposed hobbyists who use private clubs remained a challenge.

-SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS ≥ 25 μg/dL, 2023
+SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS ≥ 20 μg/dL, 2024

-In 2023, four companies were referred for an industrial hygiene enforcement inspection.
-Two of these four companies were referred to MIOSHA and two were referred to Federal OSHA Area offices in Ohio.
-Of the two companies referred to MIOSHA, one inspection is pending determination for the utility of an inspection and one inspection was completed by the MIOSHA General Industry Safety and Health Division (GISHD) at an environmental remediation service.
-The results of the three completed inspections are below.
+In 2024, fifteen companies were referred to MIOSHA for an industrial hygiene enforcement inspection.
+Of the 15 companies referred to MIOSHA, four companies are pending determination for the utility of an inspection and five companies were referred but no inspection was conducted.
+Of the six completed inspections, one was conducted by the MIOSHA Construction Safety and Health Division (CSHD) and five inspections were conducted by the MIOSHA General Industry Safety and Health Division (GISHD).
+The results of the six completed inspections are below.